lucerne fodder for silage

 Save on Feed Costs

 Lucerne’s supply is plentiful, starting with easy cultivation.
-Breeders can save on purchasing fluctuating, even relatively high, feed costs when they have Lucerne pastures, or make this green grass as fermented feed in the long dry season.
+Breeders can save on purchasing fluctuating, even relatively high, feed costs when they have lucerne pastures, or make this legume as fermented feed in the long dry season.

 Highly Nutritious Lucerne Fodder